To Kill a Tiger: Critical response

 The film was named to TIFF's annual year-end Canada's Top Ten list for 2022.

+While western publications heavily praised the documentary, Indian journalist and film critic Anna M.M.
+Vetticad, writing for Himal Southasian, offered a critical counter-perspective.
+Vetticad argued that international coverage overlooked a significant legal and ethical oversight in the film's production.
+She criticized the framing of Western media—such as The New York Times characterizing India's strict survivor privacy laws as a "shroud of shame"—stating that these legal protections are instead a vital "shield" meant to protect sexual violence survivors from systemic societal stigmatization and media exploitation in a deeply patriarchal society.

 Janet Smith of Stir praised the film, writing that Pahuja "offers the viewer remarkable access to village life, not just in the modest home where Ranjit’s family make roti on an open fire, but in the fields where they herd goats and collect water from a pump.
 The camera finds quiet details, like Ranjit’s daughter carefully weaving ribbons into her hair.
 Women and men insist that the community, not the criminal court, should solve the issue with a forced marriage—to remove the “stain on her”.
 The men become increasingly hostile—to the family, and eventually to the film crew itself."

 Andrew Parker of TheGATE.ca wrote that "as a highly detailed and personal work that can point people in a direction where they could learn more about the subject and make a larger impact, To Kill a Tiger has an undeniable and unshakable power.
 It is one of those documentaries where anyone who watches it won’t be the same person by the end as they were when it started."

 James Mackin of CityNews rated the film four stars, writing that "To Kill A Tiger is about accomplishing an insurmountable problem.
 The odds are stacked against them, the nation’s culture opposes their desire for justice.
 But Ranjit and his family persevere, and are able to remain in the village.
 This documentary is an incredibly emotional showcase that is absolutely worth a watch."

 Thom Ernst of Northern Stars wrote that "told with immense compassion and bravery, To Kill a Tiger is Pahuja’s best film and one of the best documentaries at this year’s festival."
 The film has also garnered the attention of comedian and producer Mindy Kaling, who called the film a "triumph" and that "everyone should see it!"